 Table of Contents

-3. How to cut cabbage
+3. How to Make Sautéed Cabbage

-8. Sauteed Cabbage with Garlic and Lime Recipe
+7. Sauteed Cabbage with Garlic and Lime Recipe

-Ingredients for sautéed cabbage
+Ingredients for Sautéed Cabbage

 • Garlic: A few cloves of minced garlic add a hint of spiciness.

-How to cut cabbage
+How to Prepare Cabbage

-• Cut the cabbage in half.
+• Quarter the cabbage.
 Place the cabbage on a cutting board and hold it with your non-dominant hand.
 With a sharp knife in your dominant hand, carefully cut the stem of the cabbage a little to create a flat surface.
-Lay the cabbage on the cutting board, trimmed side down, and cut it through the core into equal halves.
+Lay the cabbage on the cutting board, trimmed end down, and cut it through the core into equal halves.
+Cut each half down the middle, so you end up with 4 thick wedges.

 • Remove and discard the core.
 To remove the core, carefully cut into the cabbage at an angle, aiming for where the stem and leaves meet.
 Cut the other side of the core so your cuts form a triangle and remove the core.